SARS-CoV-2 Alpha variant: Transmissibility

 On 18 December 2020—early on in the risk assessment of the variant—the UK scientific advisory body New and Emerging Respiratory Virus Threats Advisory Group (NERVTAG) concluded that they had moderate confidence that VOC-202012/01 was substantially more transmissible than other variants, but that there were insufficient data to reach any conclusion on underlying mechanism of increased transmissibility (e.g. increased viral load, tissue distribution of virus replication, serial interval etc.), the age distribution of cases, or disease severity.
 Data seen by NERVTAG indicated that the relative reproduction number ("multiplicative advantage") was determined to be 1.74—i.e., the variant is 74% more transmissible—assuming a 6.5-day generational interval.
 It was demonstrated that the variant grew fast exponentially with respect to the other variants.
 The variant out-competed the ancestral variant by a factor of $1.74^{14/6.5}=3.3$ every two weeks.
 Another group came to similar conclusions, generating a replicative advantage, independent of "protective measures", of 2.24 per generation of 6.73 days, out-competing the ancestral variant by $2.24^{14/6.73}=5.4$ every two weeks.
 Similarly, in Ireland, the variant—as indicated by the missing S gene detection (S-gene target failure [SGTF]), which historically was rare—went from 16.3% to 46.3% of cases in two weeks.
 This demonstrates, based on the statistics of 116 positive samples, that the variant had a relative higher growth by a factor of $46.3\%\cdot(100\% - 16.3\%)/((100\% - 46.3\%)\cdot16.3\%) = 4.4$, when compared to the average growth for all other variants by the end of this two week period.
 The variant became the dominant variant in London, East of England and the South East from low levels in one to two months.
-A surge of SARS-CoV-2 infections around the start of the new year is seen as being the result of the elevated transmissibility of the variant, while the other variants were in decline.
+A surge of SARS-CoV-2 infections around the start of the new year was the result of the elevated transmissibility of the variant, while the other variants were in decline.